Try IV Sedation at Your Abbotsford, BC Dentist

 Q: How Can I Benefit from Requesting IV Sedation?

 Our patients at Medora Dental Care find several benefits from requesting IV sedation during their dental procedure, no matter the complexity.
 During the procedure, they have little to no sense of smell or sound, and as a result, experience very little anxiety amid the treatment.
 After completing the procedure, most of our patients discover they remember almost nothing about the procedure itself.
-An IV sedation is especially beneficial for those undergoing prolonged operations, as patients have no sense of time when sedated.
+IV sedation is especially beneficial for those undergoing prolonged operations, as patients have no sense of time when sedated.
 We hope to offer IV sedation also improves our patients’ perception of family dentistry as a whole and shows them it’s possible to have an anxiety-free experience at the dentist.

 Q: Is IV Sedation the Same as General Anesthesia?